-Cyrus will liberate the Jewish people.
+Cyrus will liberate them, continued.
 The LORD is sovereign over creation.
 Gentiles will come to faith in the LORD God.
 The LORD evangelizes the Gentiles.

 VERSE 1.
 The LORD says to his anointed, to Cyrus, whose right hand I have held, to subdue nations before him, and strip kings of their armor; to open the doors before him, and the gates shall not be shut: